THE SHIPYARD

 Available for purchase under (S3.2).

-FLYING TIGER HEAVY CRUISER: A few Romulan ships actually fought alongside the Lyrans against
+FLYING TIGER HEAVY CRUISER: A few Romulan ships actually fought

-the Hydrans during the General War.
-Far
+during the General War.
+Far from home,

-Operation Wedge.
-Transfer of the ships
+Wedge.
+Transfer of the ships to Klingon

-nothing to encourage a purchase of these isolated ships.
-Ultimately, their Romulan crews continued to
+encourage a purchase of these isolated ships.

 fight on in Klingon space, struggling to keep the ships in fighting shape.
 One other possibility would have been

-transfer of the ships to the Lyran Empire, who had no direct experience with
+transfer of the ships to the Lyran Empire, who had no

-the less than satisfactory RKLs.
+direct experience with the less than satisfactory RKLs.

-SSD shows how the largest of these ships, a Firehawk, might have looked if
+This SSD shows how the largest of these ships, a Firehawk, might have looked if purchased by the Lyrans.
+It is

-that the Romulans would have provided K-modules, so the Lyrans would have had
+K-modules, so the Lyrans would have had to make do

-to make do with the same adapted A-modules used on the Flying Jaguar (see
+with the same adapted A-modules used on the Flying Jaguar (see below).
+While the Flying Tiger has a weaker phaser suite than the standard Lyran

-curve offset this shortcoming to a degree.
-If the Lyrans acquired the ships
+CA, the ship’s excellent power curve offset this shortcoming to a degree.
+If

-before they began their own + refit program, the ship might have used the
+own + refit program, the ship might have used the better Ph-1 fire control on

-better Ph-1 fire control on other ships it their fleet, leaving the ship with
+other ships it their fleet, leaving the ship with several Ph-2s.
+If so, the ship would have ultimately been

-have ultimately been refitted with Ph-1s in any case.
-The SSD shows the refit to allow player
+refitted with Ph-1s in any case.
+The SSD

 UIM: